A Message From Mayor Gary Fuller

 Opelika Parks & Recreation

-- City parks and walking trails will open.
-This includes disk golf, pickleball courts, dog parks and tennis courts.
+- City parks and walking trails are open.
+This includes disk golf, pickleball courts, dog parks, baseball fields and tennis courts.

-- Outdoor basketball courts, soccer fields and baseball fields will remain closed due to these being close contact sports.
+- Outdoor basketball courts and soccer fields will remain closed due to these being close contact sports.